10 Cars That Faked Their Horsepower Ratings

 Mercedes GLA 45 AMG

-I guess it doesn’t come as a surprise that all of AMG engines are more or less underrated.
+I guess it doesn’t come as a surprise that all of AMG’s engines are more or less underrated.
 They’re the top of the line in all Mercedes-Benz classes and models, hence they make the most power.
 Let’s take the smallest AMG engine available – the M133 2.0L in-line turbo four into consideration.
 When Mercedes-Benz added it to their compact lineup of A, CLA and GLA class, it started out with 355 horses on tap.
 Mercedes-Benz GLA 45 AMG is currently rated at 375 horsepower, but that’s still far from its true potential.
 Without any modifications, this potent little four banger delivers 390 hp at the crank as evidenced by Renntech who tested it prior to CLA and GLA class debut in the US.
 Modify it here and there, and you’ll easily squeeze out much more from it than that.

 Saab 9-5 Aero (YS3E)

-Saab is, sadly, no more, but one simply has to tip the hat to them.
+Saab is no more sadly, but one simply has to tip the hat to them.
 The other Swedes were the masters of deception when it comes to horsepower ratings.
 Most of their vehicles (although there weren’t many of them) were at least slightly underrated.
 Aero models which were Saab’s way of spelling performance-oriented, were the most understated by far.
 When Saab 9-5 Aero flagship performance car came out for 2000 model year, it was conservatively rated at 227 hp.
 2.3L turbocharged straight four also delivered 270 lb-ft of torque.
 Between 2002 and 2005 that same engine was rated at 247 hp and at 256 hp until the end of production.
 In truth, Saab 9-5 Aero delivered even more than that.
 No wonder since second generation (YS3G) Aero’s 2.8L turbocharged V6 generated “only” 300 ponies.

 Very limited for a reason.
-Porsche 959 was one beast of a sports car back in mid-late eighties.
+The Porsche 959 was one beast of a sports car back in mid-late eighties.
 Germans said that its 2.85L twin-turbocharged flat-six managed to produce a whopping 444 hp.
 And people were sceptical, to say the least?
 I mean, how could have such a petite engine generate so much power back in the eighties.
 And, how wrong were they!
 Porsche 959 didn’t make 444 hp.
 No. It actually delivered around 500 horsepower with ease.How else would you explain 0 to 60 time of 3.6 seconds.
 Furthermore, Porsche themselves offered beefed up versions of the 959 with 515 hp, 530 hp and even 585 hp.
 The moral of the story: “Never trust the Germans!”

 Volkswagen Golf GTI Mk VII

-Golf has been clearly understated since the fifth generation, and probably beyond that even.
+The Volkswagen Golf has been clearly understated since the fifth generation, and probably beyond that even.
 Never has it been underrated as it is today, however.
 Take the Mk VII VW Golf GTI for instance.
 Volkswagen claims 217 horsepower for the base GTI, but dyno figures read north of 260 horses in completely stock cars.
 When you consider GTI with performance package squeezes 227 hp out of the same 2.0L engine, you’ll see that something doesn’t add up.
 Moreover, special edition Golf GTI Clubsport generates 261 hp, and the top Golf R almost hits the 300 hp mark – with the same engine again.
-Furthermore, GTI should have 258 lb-ft of torque, but the same dyno test says it actually makes 314 lb-ft of torque in completely stock and basic form.
+Furthermore, the GTI should have 258 lb-ft of torque, but the same dyno test says it actually makes 314 lb-ft of torque in completely stock and basic form.

 Apart from being one of the best Ferrari‘s ever produced, Ferrari F40 secretly offers more horsepower than Italians made us believe.
 But there’s a catch.
 Advertised at 471 horsepower, Ferrari F40 will rarely display more than that.
 US spec Ferrari has the same 2.9L twin-turbo V8 as its European counterparts, but also comes with the catalytic converter which severely hampers its performance.
 In fact, most US spec F40’s won’t even match the stated 471 hp, while Euro cars push up as much as 510 horses with ease.
 That’s the sad truth, but truth nonetheless.
 Cats have been ruining performance enthusiast’s dreams for 50 years now, and not only in muscle cars either.